mkollaro/destroystack/README.md

 # DestroyStack

-This project tries to test the reliability of OpenStack Swift by simulating failures, network problems and generally destroying data and nodes to see if the setup survives it.
-Currently specializes only on Swift, but later it could do fail injection tests on other OpenStack projects.
+This project tries to test the reliability of OpenStack by simulating failures, network problems and generally destroying data and nodes to see if the setup survives it.
+Currently contains only Swift tests, but other components are planned.

 ## Requirements

-Should be run using 3 testing servers, but can be tried out on a single server too.
-The servers should have 6 extra empty disks in total - a good setup should be 1 server without extra disks, 2nd server with 3 extra disk, 3rd server with another 3 disks.
-The extra disks should have a file system and no partitions.
-Their size is not important - 1 GB per disk is enough.
-The servers can be virtual machines, there is no need for bare metal, and should be running RHEL (Fedora not tested yet) and have a yum repository that contains OpenStack packages.
-Your SSH keys have to be distributed on them.
-For more info on the setups, see the file `TEST_PLAN.md`

-You may need [packstack](https://github.com/stackforge/packstack) (but you can use some other installation tool) and `python-nose` on the machine from which you run the tests (do not run them on the test machines).

-Future requirements will be around 6 testing servers.
+You will either need access to some VMs running in an OpenStack cloud or VirtualBox locally.
+Using VMs is necessary because the machines are being snapshotted between the tests to provide test isolation and recover from failures (see FAQ).
+Support for Amazon AWS and libvirt VMs might be added in the future.

+If you need bare metal, you can add support for LVM snapshotting, or you can use the manual best-effort recovery (see FAQ).

+The tests don't tend to be computationally intensive.
+For now, you should be fine if you can spare 2GB of memory for the VMs in total.
+Certain topologies need extra disks for Swift, but their size isn't important - 1GB is enough per disk.

+I've only tried these with RHEL and Fedora, plus RDO Havana or RHOS-4.0, installed by [Packstack](https://github.com/stackforge/packstack).
+The tests themselves don't really care what or how is it deployed.
+For more info on the setups, see the file `TEST_PLAN.md`.
+The tests use the `python-nose` framework and the OpenStack clients, both of which will be installed as dependencies if you install this repository with pip.

+## Demo using VirtualBox

+You can try out the demo with Vagrant and VirtualBox (libvirt may be added later).
+While easier to use, it isn't fast - creating the virtual machines will take a few minutes, installing OpenStack on them another 15 minutes and the tests themselves take a while to run.

+    # install the latest version of Vagrant and Virtualbox
+    $ pip install -e --user destroystack/
+    $ cd destroystack/
+    $ vagrant plugin install vagrant-vbox-snapshot
+    $ vagrant up
+    $ ./demo/run

+This will boot up 3 Fedora VMs in VirtualBox, deploy the basic topology for most DestroyStack tests (others might take more resources than this), create a snapshot and run the basic tests that are able to run on this topology.
+Between the test runs, the snapshot will be restored to provide test isolation.

+To remove the VMs and extra files, run

+  $ cd destroystack/
+  $ vagrant destroy
+  $ rm -r tmp/

 ## Usage